Stories by Storie

 Zombie in Love

 Mortimer is looking for love.
 And he’s looking everywhere!
 He’s worked out at the gym (if only his arm wouldn’t keep falling off).
-He’s tried ballroom dancing lessons (but the ladies found him to be a bit stiff).
+Then he tried ballroom dancing lessons (but the ladies found him to be a bit stiff).
 He’s even been on stalemate.com.
 How’s a guy supposed to find a ghoul?
 When it seems all hope has died, could the girl of Mortimer’s dreams be just one horrifying shriek away?

 Slugs in Love